D. V. V. S. Varma: Political Involvement

 D.V.V.S.
 Varma has been an active member of the communist movement in Andhra Pradesh, and the Communist Party of India (CPI), for more than two decades and worked at the grassroots level.
 After quitting the CPI in the mid '90s, Mr. Varma continued to work in the areas of primary education and sanitation and eventually joined the Lok Satta movement.

 Lok Satta Movement

-Under the leadership of Mr. Varma, Lok Satta movement expanded its reach into all 23 districts of Andhra Pradesh so much as to have primary units in almost every Mandal of the state.
-He acted as the State Campaign Coordinator for Andhra Pradesh.
-The campaign for candidate disclosures led by Mr. Varma culminating with the "People's Ballot" was successful and caught the imagination of the people of the state.
-He also played a central role in Lok Satta conceiving and leading the hugely successful statewide Movement for Empowerment of Local Governments and the historic '1-crore signature campaign' that brought the issue of empowerment of the third-tier of government (i.e. panchayats and municipalities) to the forefront of public and political debate.
+Under the leadership of Mr. Varma, the Lok Satta Movement expanded its presence across all 23 districts of Andhra Pradesh, establishing primary units in many mandals.
+He served as the State Campaign Coordinator for Andhra Pradesh.
+He was involved in the campaign for candidate disclosures, including the “People’s Ballot,” and contributed to the Movement for Empowerment of Local Governments as well as the statewide ‘1-crore signature campaign,’ which focused on strengthening local governance at the level of panchayats and municipalities.

 He was also actively involved in coordinating the "Vote India" campaign.